 By the 1990s, Cedric entered the acting world and earned his first role as The Cowardly Lion in the Apollo Theater Revival of The Wiz.
 In 1996, he got the role of Cedric “Coach” Robinson on the WB’s hit sitcom, The Steve Harvey Show.
 Starring on the show opened the door to roles in movies such as Barbershop, Barbershop 2: Back in Business, Big Momma’s House, Dr. Dolittle 2 and Madagascar.
 He even received his own show in 2002, Cedric The Entertainer Presents, which featured comedy skits and lasted one season.

 Although his acting career blossomed, Cedric didn’t put his standup career on hold.
 He performed around the country as a headliner on the Kings of Comedy special.
 He toured with the likes of Steve Harvey, D. L. Hughley and Bernie Mac.
 The comedy special was later made into the Spike Lee film, The Original Kings of Comedy.
 He teamed up with top comedians once more to film the mockumentary, The Comedy Get Down.
 It was inspired by events that happened behind the scenes in the lives of George Lopez, D.L.
 Hughley, Eddie Griffin and the late Charlie Murphy.

 For all the years spent entertaining a worldwide audience, Cedric was inducted into the St. Louis Walk of Fame in 2008.
-Ten years later he was honored with a star on the Hollywood Walk of Fame in July of 2018.
-That same year, he became the star of the CBS sitcom, The Neighborhood with Tichina Arnold as his co-star.
+Ten years later, he was honored with a star on the Hollywood Walk of Fame in July 2018.
+That same year, he became the star of the CBS sitcom, The Neighborhood, with Tichina Arnold as his co-star.